North Carolina Motorcycle Accident Lawyer

 We understand that these accidents are life altering.
 In the blink of an eye, a victim’s life is changed forever.
 Depending on the severity of your injuries, you may be unable to work, unable to care for your family, and unable to go about your usual daily activities.
 Additionally, the medical bills for a serious injury can be astronomical.
 The good news is, if your accident was caused by a negligent party, one of our motorcycle accident lawyers may be able to help you recover the following damages:

 - Medical expenses (past and future);

 - Loss of spousal relations;

 - Punitive damages (where the defendant’s actions were particularly egregious).

 Contact a North Carolina motorcycle accident lawyer from our office today.
 Our legal team will immediately set to work gathering evidence and investigating your case.
 Often with these types of accidents, evidence is quickly lost, and witnesses’ memories fade.
 A North Carolina motorcycle accident attorney will set to work creating a plan of action to ensure that your rights are protected and you get the compensation you and your family deserve.

-At The Paynter Law Firm, our focus is to provide you with prompt and professional legal guidance.
+At Paynter Law, our focus is to provide you with prompt and professional legal guidance.
 We are dedicated to helping our clients receive the justice and compensation that they deserve.
 It is important to not delay, as there are strict filing deadlines that must be followed to pursue a claim.
 If you fail to file a claim by the time allowed by the statute of limitations, you will be barred from filing a lawsuit.
 Call today and schedule a free consultation to learn more about your rights and options.